 - Origination Fee: Origination fees, also knows as activation fees, are paid to banks and other lenders at the establishment of a customer's account.
 These payments range from .5% to 2% of a given loan amount.

-- Federal Student Loans: All student loans that are fully guaranteed by the U.S. government.
+- Federal Student Loans: All student loans that are fully backed by the U.S. government.
 Contrast these with state loans and private student loans.

 - Higher Education Act of 1965: Signed into law by President Lyndon Johnson, the Higher Education Act of 1965 increased federal assistance to universities, created scholarships, and provided students with low-interest loans.
 It is reauthorized periodically, with new provisions surfacing every few years.